 Best Medical Alert Smartwatches for Seniors 2026

 Scored on fall detection accuracy, monitoring speed, and annual cost.
-Medical Guardian MGMove leads on safety; Bay Alarm Medical costs $240 less per year.
+Medical Guardian MGMove leads on safety; the Fajocru Senior SOS Watch skips the monthly fee entirely.

 This article contains affiliate links.
 We may earn a commission at no extra cost to you.
 Learn more